isabellepham/isabellepham.github.io/_pages/about.md

 ## Education

-Isabelle prides herself on her diverse skill set.
-Her most prominent fields of expertise are software engineering and financial analysis.
+Isabelle is a Cornelius Vanderbilt Scholar at Vanderbilt in Peabody College.
+She has a 3.90/4.00 GPA and is involved with numerous campus organizations including Alpha Kappa Psi Business Fraternity, Student Consulting for Nonprofit Organizations, Kappa Theta Pi Technology Fratnerity, and Commodore Capital Group.

 * Vanderbilt University (Class of 2027)
-  * Cornelius Vanderbilt Scholar
   * BS Human and Organizational Development
   * BS Computer Science
+  * Minor in Digital Fabrication
 * C. Leon King High School
   * International Baccalaureate Diploma